-Ra Ratings for Progress Towards Results: (one rating for each outcome and for the objective) 6 6 Highly Satisfactory (HS) The objective/outcome is expected to achieve or exceed all in project targets, without major shortcomings.
-The progress to objective/outcome can be presented as "good practice".
+Ra Ratings for Progress Towards Results: (one rating for each outcome and for the objective) 6 Satisfactory (HS) project targets, without major shortcomings.
+The p The objective/outcome is expected to achieve or exceed all its end-of- project targets, without major shortcomings.
+The progress towards the objective/outcome can be presented as "good practice".
 5 Satisfactory (S) The objective/outcome is expected to achieve most of its end-of-project targets, with only minor shortcomings.
-4ModeratelyThe objective/outcome is expected to achieve most of its e targets but with significant shortcomings.
-The objective/outcome is expected to achieve most of its end-of-project targets but with significant shortcomings.
+The objective/outcome is expected to achieve most of its end-of-project